-Your cover letter serves as an introduction of yourself.
-Some proposals might even include the cover letter before the table of contents as a way of setting up the proposal.
+Not to be confused with your title page, your cover letter serves as an introduction of yourself.
+Some proposals might even include the cover letter before the table of contents as a way of setting up the entire proposal.

 Your cover letter should be friendly and polite—don’t forget your pleases and thank yous.
 Leave your contact information and encourage your readers to reach out to you with any questions.

 Unlike a résumé cover letter, visual graphics are encouraged, especially if they illustrate an important aspect of your brand’s accomplishments or mission.

 The executive summary may be the most important part of your proposal.
 An executive summary provides details about why you’re sending the proposal and your methodology for why you’re the best option for the client to choose from.